At-EC/At-RTOS/README.md

 ## What's news

-   At-RTOS branch and release news as shown as the following table:
+   At-RTOS branch and release news as shown in the following table:

 | Version Name          | Description                                                                  |
 | ------------- | ------------------------------------------------------------------------------------ |